Tired of s’mores? Here are 10 easy and delicious campfire snacks and treats to make you the star of the trip…

 10. Road Trip Snack Boxes

-While this is not a treat that you warm over the campfire, I couldn’t help adding it to the list.
+While this is not a treat you warm over the campfire, we couldn’t help adding it to the list.
 It makes for a fun, creative road trip snack that is excellent for adults and kids alike!

 Take a plastic box that is typically used to house crafts or tackle.
-Whatever you can find has several separated compartments.
-Then fill each compartment with different finger foods.
+Whatever you can find has several separate (food-safe) compartments.
+Then, fill each compartment with different finger foods.

 The best part is mixing and matching your favorites to make it enjoyable.
 But you should also add some things you normally don’t eat to mix it up even more.